alibabacloud-howto/devops/tutorials/getting_started_with_rancher/README.md

 * If the fault tolerance is 20%, we cannot lose more than 32 vCPUs, so a valid configuration is 5 workers of 32 vCPUs each.

+About the amount of RAM for each worker, the document gives the following rule of thumb in case of applications that are relatively greedy in memory, such as Java applications: a good ratio is 8GB of RAM per vCPU, so if we choose an instance type with 4 vCPUs, then we need to take 32GB of RAM.

 ### Cluster creation
 Open a terminal on your computer and execute the following instructions:
 ```bash